Using Formulas in DT_ACTION_LEVEL_LOOKUP

 Notes:

 Leaving a CONSTANT_* column blank does not eliminate it from the calculation.
 An error will occur if a blank exists for a constant included in the CALC_METHOD.
-Constants that are not included in the specified CALC_METHOD such as CONSTANT_4, and CONSTANT_5 for CALC_METHOD = CALC_QUAD, can and should be left blank for clarity.
+Constants that are not included in the specified CALC_METHOD (such as CONSTANT_4, and CONSTANT_5 for CALC_METHOD = CALC_QUAD) can and should be left blank for clarity.

 To eliminate an additive constant, enter the value = 0.

-During the execution of the Action Level Exceedance II Report, for each PARAM_CODE sample result, the Advance Action Level processor will find the value of
+During the execution of the Action Level Exceedance II Report, for each PARAM_CODE sample result, the Advance Action Level processor will find the value of the COMPARISON_ID analyte from the same sample and use that value as the lookupVALUE in the above equations to calculate the sample-specific action level for the sample result.

 Action Level for Lead (CAS_RN 7439-92-1) = 1.2 * e ^ (0.34 * Ln(HARDNESS) + 0.056)